Work in progress · 2026

 The papers above contain full derivations, explicit uncertainty budgets, and complete lists of open problems.
 Nothing is behind a paywall or submission requirement.

-The complete research programme — all derivations, results, and open problems — is consolidated in a single citable document published on Zenodo: doi.org/10.5281/zenodo.20434554
+The complete research programme — all derivations, results, open problems, and falsification targets — is consolidated in the manifest on Zenodo: doi.org/10.5281/zenodo.21724820

 If you are a physicist encountering DEG for the first time and would like to discuss the approach, its foundations, or its limitations, please feel free to write.
 I am also happy to share derivation notes on specific points not fully developed in the papers.